neworldid/GuessingGame/README.md

 Next, locate the .env file in the  /guessing-game-ui/  directory and enter your provided Google Client ID after:
 VITE_REACT_APP_GOOGLE_CLIENT_ID=

-Then, navigate to the main application directory (GuessingGameApp) and run in terminal the following command: docker-compose up -d
+Then, navigate to the main application directory (GuessingGame) and run in terminal the following command: docker-compose up -d

 Afterward, you'll need to apply database migrations.
 In the same directory, execute the following command: